scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire

 Blast a creature you can see with a bolt of fire.
 Make a spellcasting roll against the creatures defense.
-On success the creature takes a wound in fire damage, adding a wound die on a critical.
+On success the creature takes 1/0 in fire damage, adding 0/1 die on a critical.

-Add a wound die for every level cast above cantrip.
+Add 0/1 in fire damage for every level cast above cantrip.

 #### Message